cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

     You can see the status of the request in your [Hugging Face account settings](https://huggingface.co/settings/gated-repos).

-## Download the Llama 3.1 405B model and set up your 1CC's head node
+## Download the Llama 3.1 405B model and set up a head node

 First, follow the
 [instructions for accessing your 1CC](https://docs.lambdalabs.com/1-click-clusters/getting-started#accessing-your-1-click-cluster).